stride3d/stride-community-projects/README.md

 Welcome to the Xenko-community-projects repository!

 This repository provides a consolidated listing of user-created, community-driven projects to be used by those seeking to learn, work with, or integrate into the Xenko game engine.
-If you'd like to add your project please submit a PR with details justifying why your example is a good reference.
+If you'd like to add your project please submit a PR with details justifying why your projecxt is a good reference.

 ## UI